Hope and Healing

 Invocation: the act of inviting or welcoming or acknowledging that God is present in our space.

-Today we’ll light two candles, say this invocation out loud: “We’ll light these candles in the name of God, our Creator; Jesus, our Savior; and the Holy Spirit, our Inspirer.
+Today we’ll light three candles, say this invocation out loud: “We’ll light these candles in the name of God, our Creator; Jesus, our Savior; and the Holy Spirit, our Inspirer.
 The three in one!
-This is the Hope Candle (light one candle), this is the Peace Candle (light a second candle), we find hope and peace with Jesus.”
+This is the Hope Candle (light one candle), this is the Peace Candle (light a second candle), and this is the Joy Candle (light a third candle), we find hope, peace and, joy with Jesus.”

-The material we are using is called Echo, so let us echo the last section 🙂 Review the previous sections with your student (Jesus’ birth, baptism, and his followers).
-Is there any new insight or questions that you have reflected on?
+The material we are using is called Echo, so let us echo the last section 🙂 Review the previous section with your student.
+Open the journals to pages 60-63, ask them to tell you about what they sketched, the questions they had, and their reflections.

 When you pray…